 Muybridge returns to Stanford’s farm in Palo Alto, California to photograph more motion studies of horses and other animals.
 He begins photographing humans in motion for the first time.

 Muybridge adapts his motion sequence photographs into painted images for his invention the Zoopraxiscope, an early projector of moving images.

 On January 16, Muybridge gives his first public presentation with his zoopraxiscope to an exclusive gathering hosted by his patron Leland Stanford at his San Francisco mansion.
 In May, Muybridge puts on a second show for the general public and press at the San Francisco Art Association.
 The Daily Alta California writes: “Nothing was wanting but the clatter of hoofs upon the turf and an occasional breath of steam from the nostrils, to make the spectator believe that he had before him genuine flesh-and-blood steeds.”

 Muybridge travels the United States and Europe with his zoopraxiscope, projecting moving pictures of humans and animals in motion.
 In France, he exhibits the zoopraxiscope at the home of Etienne-Jules Marey, the world-famous physiologist, and at the Paris home of Jean-Louis-Ernest Meissonier, the French painter, who famously changed how he painted horses after observing Muybridge’s work.

 Muybridge is invited to work at the University of Pennsylvania.
-Over the next 2-plus years he shoots approximately 100,000 photographs of humans and animals in motion.
+Over the next two years he shoots close to a hundred thousand photographs of humans and animals in motion.